dyno-might/dyno-might.github.io/_posts/2022-09-01-gratitude.md

 </details>

-So how well do these things stand up twenty years later?
+But that's just one early study.
+How does it stand up twenty years later?

 <details markdown="1">
 <summary>
-They stand up <em>great</em>. <a href="https://doi.org/10.1016/j.paid.2020.110101">Portocarrero et al. (2020)</a> did a meta-analysis that included 144 different manuscripts including measurements from just over 100,000 total participants.
-They looked at seven different types of psychological well-being.
-They all had correlations ranging from 0.40 to 0.48.
-They also looked at various types of <em>un</em>happiness.
-These ranged from -0.27 to -0.42.
+It holds up extremely well. <a href="https://doi.org/10.1016/j.paid.2020.110101">Portocarrero et al. (2020)</a> did a meta-analysis that included 144 different manuscripts including measurements from just over 100,000 total participants.
+Seven different types of psychological well-being all had correlations between 0.40 and 0.48.
+Six different types of <em>negative</em> well-being had correlations from -0.27 to -0.42.
 </summary>

 Here are the correlations they found: